-Interview With The Vampire author Anne Rice dies aged 80
+Interview with the Vampire author Anne Rice dies aged 80

 The full statement can be read below.

-Rice published her first novel, Interview with a Vampire in 1976.
+Rice published her first novel, Interview with the Vampire in 1976.
 It was a bestseller and adapted into a film starring Brad Pitt, Tom Cruise and Kirsten Dunst.

 The New Orleans-born author started writing sequels to her debut in the 1980s, forming a series called The Vampire Chronicles.
 Another of her books from the series, Queen of the Damned, was adapted into a film in 2002.